johnmn3/clgs/README.md

 Delete the contents of the cljs.js tab of the new App Script project.

-Then copy the contents of ./release/clgs.js to the cljs.js tab.
+Then copy the contents of ./release/clgs.js to the cljs.gs tab.

 Go to the menu item "Run" and run your functions.